Clinton-Davis/chow/README.md

 #### **Recipe**

-The recipe page is a center block format with all the details of the recipe.
-The name with a short description and dish image.
+The recipe page is a center block format with all the details of the recipe, the name with a short description and dish image.
-Here you will find all the details you will need to make the dish.
-A list of all the Ingreadients and Cooking instruction neatly laid out and easy to read.
+Here you will find all the details you will need to make the dish, a list of all the Ingredients and cooking instructions neatly laid out and easy to read.
 It is from here you will be given the option to edit or delete a recipe.
-Only if you are the uploader of the recipe.
+If you are the uploader of the recipe.

 <details>
 <summary>Recipes Wireframes</summary>